-PLEASE TAKE NOTICE that United States Debt Recovery VIII, L.P., a Delaware Limited Partnership and United States Debt Recovery X, L.P., a Delaware Limited Partnership, (together the "USDR Respondents"), as Potentially Interested Persons in the above-captioned proceeding, commenced pursuant to Article 77 of the New York Civil Practice Law and Rules in the Supreme Court of the State of New York, County of New York, and removed to this Court by the filing of a Notice of Removal on August 26, 2011, intend to appear and object to the Settlement proposed by Bank of New York Mellon (the "Trustee") pursuant to the orders of the New York State Supreme Court dated June 29, 2011 and August 5, 2011, on the grounds set forth herein.
+PLEASE TAKE NOTICE that United States Debt Recovery VIII, L.P., a Delaware Limited Partnership and United States Debt Recovery X, L.P., a Delaware Limited Partnership, (together the "USDR Respondents") as Potentially Interested Persons in the above-captioned Article 77 proceeding before this Court, intend to appear and object to the Settlement proposed by Bank of New York Mellon (the "Trustee") pursuant to this court's orders dated June 29, 2011 and August 5, 2011 on all grounds set forth herein.
 The USDR Respondents do not have sufficient information at this time to fully evaluate the Proposed Settlement.
-By filing this written notice and objection, the USDR Respondents preserve any and all rights they may have with respect to this proceeding and the Proposed Settlement, including the right to seek discovery, to supplement this objection, to intervene in this proceeding, and to take any other action they deem appropriate.
+By filing this written notice and objection, the USDR Respondents preserve any and all rights they may have with respect to this Article 77 proceeding and the Proposed Settlement, including the right to seek discovery, to supplement this objection, to intervene in this proceeding, and to take any other action they deem appropriate.
 For its objection to the proposed settlement, the USDR Respondents state as follows:1

-- 1. On June 29, 2011, The Bank of New York Mellon (the "Trustee"), as trustee for 530 RMBS trusts containing mortgages sold and/or serviced by Countrywide Home Loans, Inc. and its affiliates (together, "Countrywide") filed a petition with this Court (the "Proposed Settlement Petition") seeking judicial instruction and approval of a proposed settlement with Countrywide and its parent, Bank of America corporation (together with its affiliates, "Bank of America"). - 2.
-The terms of the proposed settlement include: - a.
-Full Releases of Countrywide and Bank of American of "put back" liability for various RMBS trusts that may exceed \$50 billion; - b.
+1. On June 29, 2011, The Bank of New York Mellon (the "Trustee"), as trustee for 530 RMBS trusts containing mortgages sold and/or serviced by Countrywide Home Loans, Inc. and its affiliates (together, "Countrywide") filed a petition with this Court (the "Proposed Settlement Petition") seeking judicial instruction and approval of a proposed settlement with Countrywide and its parent, Bank of America corporation (together with its affiliates, "Bank of America").

+- 2. The terms of the proposed settlement include: - a.
+Full Releases of Countrywide and Bank of American of "put back"liability for various RMBS trusts that may exceed \$50 billion; - b.
 "De-Facto" Releases for the Bank of New York Mellon in its role as Trustee by limiting review of their conduct to performance under the proposed settlement agreement; - c.
-Payment of certain parties' legal fees in the amount of \$85 million; and
+Payment of certain parties' legal fees in the amount of \$85 million; and - d.
+Payment of \$8.5 Billion to be allocated to various RMBS trusts. - 3.
+The USDR Respondents own interests in notes in the following Countrywide